cbsudux/Mumbai-slum-segmentation/index.md

 We curated a **dataset** containing 3-band (RGB) satellite imagery with 65 cm per pixel resolution collected from Google Earth.
 Each image has a pixel size of 1280x720.
 The satellite imagery covers most of Mumbai and we include images from 2002 to 2018, to analyze slum change.
 We used 513 images for training, and 97 images for testing.
+(Unfortunately, we cannot redistribute the dataset, due to Google polciy.)

-For slum segmentation and mapping, we trained a Mask R-CNN on our custom dataset.
+For **slum segmentation and mapping**, we trained a Mask R-CNN on our custom dataset.
 Check our [github readme](https://github.com/cbsudux/Mumbai-slum-segmentation/tree/master/slums) for our training and testing approaches, and our [paper](https://arxiv.org/abs/1811.07896) for more details.

 image result
 video result